ConversationalComponents/examples/README.md

     ):
 return [], "namer_comp", False
 ```
-on the chatbot flow choose when to call comp

-in the example above return no response call the "namer_comp" and don't finish yet with the comp
+Return statement with no responses means recursively call the stack again with the new comp on top now

 > U: hi  <--- "Default Welcome Intent" calling CoCo